pablodecm/phd_thesis/src/105_chapter_5.md

 \begin{table}[htbp]
-\caption{Effective field theory parameters for the anomalous couplings benchmarks considered in this analysis, as defined in \cite{Carvalho:2015ttv}, as well as the modified couplings corresponding to the standard model.}
+\caption{Effective field theory parameters for the anomalous couplings benchmarks considered in this analysis, as defined in \cite{Carvalho:2015ttv}, as well as the modified couplings corresponding to the Standard Model.}
  \centering
  \begin{tabular}{l c c c c c }
 \hline